Sadovo: Geography

 The city is close to the Maritsa River, 18 kilometers east of Plovdiv.
 Sadovo municipality area also includes the villages Ahmatovo, Bogdanitsa, Bolyartsi, Karadzhovo, Katunitsa, Kochevo, Milevo, Mominsko, Popovitsa, Seltsi and Cheshnegirovo.
 The area's population is 15 115 people (2015).

 During 1916, the highest absolute temperature (45.2 degrees Celsius or 113.36 degrees Fahrenheit) was recorded from the Sadovo weather station.
 This is the highest temperature to have ever been recorded in Bulgaria.

-A large railway line runs through Sadovo towards Dimitrovgrad, and the Greek city Aleksandrupolis.
+A large railway line runs through Sadovo towards Dimitrovgrad, and the Greek city Alexandroupolis.